 4. Show your support for all students:

 Print and display these “We all belong here” posters to send the message: All students are welcome.
-You can also use this crowd-sourced discussion and activity guide to help students explore issues related to racism and discrimination in their lives.
+You can use this crowd-sourced discussion and activity guide to help students explore issues related to racism and discrimination in their lives.

 You can also support efforts to establish sanctuary policies in cities and schools.
-Click here to watch AFSC's webinar recording on creating school sanctuary policies, and check out our other resources on making schools safer for all here.
+Click here to watch AFSC's webinar recording on creating school sanctuary policies, and check out our other resources on making schools safer for everyone here.